Skip to content

 What it feels like when it works

 Picture a yoga teacher who's been meaning to make a real website for a year.
 She opens ChatGPT on her phone, the same way she opens it to plan her week.
 She says, I want a real site for the studio.
-Here's a couple of photos.
-The schedule's on Instagram if you need it.
+Here's a couple of photos, and the class schedule off the studio door.

 Two weeks later she sends ChatGPT a photo of next week's class poster: Update the schedule.
 By the next time she opens her phone, it's done.